Euphorbia lactea [yoo-FOR-bee-uh, lak-TAY-uh] is a shrub with succulent branches reaching up to 16’ feet.

 - Mist the surface and wait for the cutting to take root.

-To encourage root growth, place the cutting in a small pot, and set on a heating mat.
+To encourage root growth, place the cutting in a small pot and set it on a heating mat.

 It establishes roots more quickly in warm conditions.

-Euphorbia lactea tends to attract several pests due to the milky latex substance found in the leaves.
+Euphorbia dragon bones attract several pests, such as aphids, mealybugs, mites, and nematodes, due to the milky latex substance found in the leaves.

 Other concerns include toxicity and invasiveness.

-- All parts of the plant contain low levels of toxins, which cause mild irritation if ingested.
+- All parts of the dragon tree bones plant contain low levels of toxins, which cause mild irritation if ingested.

 - Children and small pets may experience more severe reactions, so keep them away from the plant.

-- The milky substance found in the plant may also cause general skin irritation.
+- The milky substance found in the spurge cactus plant may also cause general skin irritation.

 - Wear gloves when handling the plant.

-- While some species of Euphorbia plants are invasive in certain regions, the Dragon Bones Tree isn’t listed as an invasive species in any part of North America.
+- While some species of Euphorbia plants are invasive in certain regions, the Dragon Bones Tree isn’t listed as invasive in any part of North America.

 - However, the stems and seeds can allow it to produce new growth if left unchecked.